SandroMiguel/verum-php/README.md

 }
 ```

-#### Specify a custom message for fields with and without a label
+#### Specify a custom error message for fields with and without a label

 ```
 ...
 $validator = new Validator($_POST, $rules);
 $validator->addCustomMessage(
     'required',
-    'Custom message with label for required rule.
-Label: {param:1}.', 'Custom message without label for required rule.'
+    'Custom error message with label for required rule.
+Label: {param:1}.', 'Custom error message without label for required rule.'
 );
 ...
 ```